Ahalya: Stone motifs

 In the popular retelling of the legend in later works, as well as in theatre and electronic media, Ahalya is turned to stone by Gautama's curse and returns to her human form only after being brushed by Rama's foot.
 Pradip Bhattacharya, author of Panch-Kanya: The Five Virgins of Indian Epics, argues that this version of the tale is the result of a "male backlash" and patriarchal myth-making that condemns her as a non-entity devoid of emotions, self-respect and social status.

 According to the Brahma Vaivarta Purana, Gautama curses Indra to bear a thousand vulvae, which will turn to eyes when he worships the sun-god Surya.
-Ahalya, though innocent, is turned to stone for sixty thousand years and destined to be redeemed only by Rama's touch.
+Ahalya is turned to stone for sixty thousand years and destined to be redeemed only by Rama's touch.
 Ahalya accepts the verdict without debate.
 In another version in the same Purana, Gautama catches Indra fleeing as a cat and curses him with castration.
 Ahalya's plea of innocence is acknowledged by Gautama, who declares that her mind is pure and she has kept the "vow of chastity and fidelity", but another man's seed has defiled her body.
 Gautama orders her to go to the forest and become a stone until rescued by the touch of Rama's feet.
 In Venkata Krishnappa Nayaka's Telugu rendition, when Indra reluctantly leaves, Gautama arrives and curses Ahalya to become a stone, to be later purified by Rama's feet.
 After she is freed from the curse, Gautama and Ahalya are reconciled and they spend their days in bed, exploring sexual techniques.

 The Skanda Purana tells that when Gautama arrives, Ahalya explains the whole tale truthfully, but is cursed by Gautama to become a stone, because he believes that she acted as a rolling stone, unable to recognise the difference between Indra's and Gautama's gestures and movements.
 The touch of Rama's feet is prophesied to be her saviour.
 The terrified Indra escapes as a cat and is cursed with castration.
 Ahalya's truthfulness is also observed in the Kathasaritsagara.
 When Gautama arrives after the act, Indra tries to flee as a cat but is cursed to bear the marks of a thousand vulvae.
 When asked by Gautama about her visitor, Ahalya wittily answers that it was a majjara, a word meaning either "cat" or, when split as ma-jara, "my lover".
 Gautama laughs and curses her to be turned into stone, but decrees that she will be released by Rama since she at least spoke the truth.